aspiringpro/marcusreed-ed838/src/pages/index.md

           know that the site or application that I develop for you, will be elegant, functional, blazing-fast, and extremely effective.
       - title: Branding
-        content: >-
-          Branding involves much more than a designing a pretty logo and a fancy website.
+        content: "Branding involves much more than a designing a pretty logo and a fancy website.
 Colors, fonts, and slick graphics don't mean anything if they are not put together with a brand identity and strategy in mind.
-Let me help deliver a cohesive brand experience to your consumers that seperates you from the competition.

-          > A brand is a voice and a product is a souvenir.
+Let me help deliver a cohesive brand experience to your consumers that seperates you from the competition.  \n\n> A brand is a voice and a product is a souvenir. \n\t-Lisa Gansky"

-          -Lisa Gansky
       - title: Maintenance
         content: >-
           I am available to assist you in making updates or modifications to